pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

   objects in formats specific to the CIM Model and also the pywbem implementation of the CIM model (ex.
 DMTF MOF and XML formats and pywbem repr and string formats).
 * **ASCII tree format** - The :ref:`ASCII tree format` provides a tree display of results that is logical to display as a tree.
 Thus, the command ``pywbemcli class tree . . .`` which shows the hierarchy of the CIM classes defined by a WBEM server uses the tree output format.

+The goal of the ``--output-format`` general option is to define the prefered value for either the table output format or the CIM object format for the command or interactive session.

+Not all commands output in all possible formats.
+There are be cases where even if the format set to a table format ``--output simple`` the display will be in the CIM model format.
+Some specific cases include:

+1. The output of the class commands enumerate, get, references, associators with classes is always in one of the CIM model formats, not a table.

+2. Connection commands like ``list`` only output a table oriented set of values, not CIM objects.
+Therefore, they always output in table formats and if the output_format is set to, for example, ``mof`` they still output as a table using the default value of the table formats.
+If the the output format definition is ``mof``, they will output in the default table format.

+3. The server commands only outputs table oriented information. not CIM objects so the output is either the default or specified table format.

+3. The command ``class tree`` outputs a hiearchy of classes and therefore the only defined output for this command is the ascii tree format.

 .. _`Table formats`: